 It would seem that the issue can happen with different Publisher versions, but most commonly with Publisher 2016 under Windows 10.

-How to save PDF files in Microsoft Publisher
+How can I save PDF files in Microsoft Publisher?

 - Deselect the Let Windows manage my default printer option if it’s selected.